Coronavirus: Impact on drivers and car insurance

 What happens if my MOT runs out?

-Lockdown restrictions are easing, and all drivers with an MOT due from 1 August are being urged to book an MOT test.
+All drivers with an MOT due from 1 August are being urged to book an MOT test.
 This is a legal requirement.

 Drivers who have an MOT test due before 1 August will be granted a 6-month extension.
 For example, if your MOT is due on 31 July, it’ll be extended to 31 January 2021.